Articles in Featuring Felines are written by

 (if this happens, use Refresh from your toolbar to reload the page)

-Cats have been around on Parliament Hill, Ottawa, Canada for a long time, maybe going even as far back as Victorian times when military buildings at the time gave it its former name of Barracks Hill.
+Cats were around on Parliament Hill, Ottawa, Canada for a long time, maybe going even as far back as Victorian times when military buildings at the time gave it its former name of Barracks Hill.
 Certainly there were cats to keep the later Parliament buildings free of rodents until 1955, when it was decided to use professional services with traps, sprays and chemicals instead.
 That didn't mean the felines disappeared, though; they continued to be fed in various locations around the site by groundskeepers and maintenance employees.
 But it seemed their long-term future was uncertain.

 A formal colony begins